 You might be wondering despite having a bunch of talented Filipinos, it seems like many of our countrymen are still suffering from poverty.
 It’s sad to hear that we have skills and capabilities that can compete globally, and there’s no doubt about it, but only few are making it to the top.
-In this post, I’ll discuss some of the most evident reasons why many of Philippine citizens is still suffering from poverty.
+In this post, I’ll discuss some of the most evident causes of poverty in the Philippines.

 Major Causes of Poverty in the Philippines:

 1. Corruption.
-One of the big factors that contributes to poverty is corruption.
-A problem that doesn’t seem to end in the Philippines.
+One of the big factors that contributes to poverty in Philippines is corruption, a problem that doesn’t seem to end.
 Because of these corruptions, funds are getting short for health, education, agriculture, and other important matters.

 Here are some the things we can do in order to stop these corruptions.
 One way is to start from ourselves.
 Do not sell your votes!
 Don’t exchange the future of the country for just couple of hundreds of peso.
 Another things is to impose regular assessment/audit of SALNs of public officials.
 The leaders of the country whether it be local or national level should provide transparency reports.